 June 25, 2020

-How do I get information about my treatment?
+How do I get information about my treatment options?
 How do I make medical decisions based off of just the information online?

 What if I want to step away from my insurance network and seek a second opinion?
 How do I tell that to my doctor?

-These are just some of the difficult questions cancer patients face when dealing with specialist appointments, health agencies, and insurance companies.
+These are just some of the difficult questions patients face when dealing with specialist appointments, agencies, and insurance companies within the healthcare industry.

 Navigating the healthcare system is a daunting task.
 It’s easy to get lost.
-People forget up to 80% of the medical information they receive from their care team - which is why we recommend recording appointments, if you can.
+People forget up to 80% of the medical information they receive from their care team.

 Having a strong understanding of your cancer diagnosis and treatment can be incredibly empowering during a time when you feel overwhelmed with confusion.
 But it’s common to refrain from asking for help because we either don’t know how to ask or want to avoid tension with the healthcare team.